brandon-piner-aruba/test-device-service/INSTRUCTIONS.md

 }
 ```

 Once the devices have run the tests they will upload the test results to our API server.
 The test results are uploaded individually.
-That means the first example device will make 3 POSTs to our API server. have the following JSON structure:
+That means the first example device will make 3 POSTs to our API server.
+The POSTs will have the following JSON structure:

 ```json
 {